 And in the final week of 2019, I want to recognize their incredible efforts and all that they've accomplished this year.

-Without further ado, here are 2019's fCC 100 - the contributors who make possible freeCodeCamp's ambitious mission of helping people around the world learn to code for free.
+Without further ado, here are 2019's top contributors who make possible freeCodeCamp's ambitious mission of helping people around the world learn to code for free.

 Some quick notes: This list focuses on people who are contributing through: